 Four months after the fire started, the building and contents were fully restored.
 Over £35 million of artwork had been saved and the property was ready to be opened to the public.

 Ackergill Tower has acted as a retreat for celebrities such as Sir Richard Branson, Jack Nicholson, Michael Douglas and Billy Connolly in the past.

 Visit Scotland chairman Mike Cantley said: “We are delighted with the work carried out to restore and revitalise Ackergill Tower.”

 The castle boasts a rich history.
 The style of architecture suggests that the tower was built around 1475, and the building was first owned by the Keith family.
 In 1651, Oliver Cromwell reportedly used Ackergill to garrison troops during the siege of Dunnottar Castle.

-Today, thanks to the quick response of the fire service and skillful restoration a Scottish landmark lives on.
+Today, thanks to the quick response of the fire service and skilful restoration a Scottish landmark lives on.